Color temperature in photography is a topic that seems intimidating at first glance, but is actually pretty easy to master.

 In terms of color temperature.

 We use a scale in Kelvin, so you’ll talk about very cold lights in terms of 7000 Kelvin and beyond.
-And you’ll talk about very cold lights in terms of 3200 Kelvin and below.
+And you’ll talk about very warm lights in terms of 3200 Kelvin and below.

 Now, there’s an obvious point of confusion here: